heng2j/multigrid/HW1.md

 You can take a look at `CONFIGURATIONS` in [envs/__init__.py](multigrid/envs/__init__.py) to manually control different environemnts.
 Please noticed that only the single agents versions are playable.
 Multi-agents versions are only for viewing.

+If you have anymore questions regarding the training environment, you can checkout the original [multigrid](https://github.com/ini/multigrid) repo that we forked from.
+And also it is worth to checkout the actively developing official [Minigrid](https://github.com/Farama-Foundation/Minigrid) that is managing by Farama-Foundation.

 *If you have any suggestions for how to manually control Multi-agents environments please feel free to let us know.

 ***Notes:***